 The Factory Café’s 2017 Fall Harvest Supper was one for the books.
 For last October’s dinner, chef Ray showed off his skills in the kitchen (and on the grill).
 Our café team also presented another beautiful Valentine’s supper last week and, after a great response from our community, is excited to announce a new dinner series: The Factory Supper Club.
 The first of its kind in The Shoals, Chef Ray and team are hosting dinners in March, July, September, November, and December.
 Each dinner will feature a four-course meal with beer and wine and a casual and unique dining experience.
-Don’t miss out on the chance to be a part of our inaugural Supper Club—tickets are available now for our March event with limited seating.
-(Look for tickets for the others closer to the event.)
+Don’t miss out on the chance to be a part of our inaugural Supper Club.
+(Tickets are available closer to the events.)
 This series is a perfect pairing to our ongoing Friends of the Café Dinners, More below about our last Fall Harvest Supper—looking forward to seeing you at The Factory Café.

 Our fall menu featured favorite staples, enhanced by the smoky flavor of The Factory Café’s new Traeger grill.
 The evening started off with passed appetizers and a specialty cocktail.
 Conway Cup oysters were served with cocktail sauce made from Harvest Roots Kimchi, and deviled eggs (sourced from St. Florian Fiber Farm) were paired with Harvest Roots Curtido.
 Autumn Me Crazy was the drink of the night and featured red sangria mixed with cider from local brewery, Singin’ River Brewing Company, in a glass rimmed with pumpkin spice sugar.